aregsar/aregcode/blog/2020/create-a-dotnet-5-console-app/index.md

 ## Installing other useful tools

-Other tool can be added using the same dotnet tool install command
+Other tools can be added using the same `dotnet tool install` command

 Here is a tool that is a REPL for making HTTP calls to web apis